 npm init adonisjs@latest my-project

 This command generates a base project structure with all the necessary configurations.
-Next, we access the project directory and run the server:
+Next, we navigate to the project directory and run the server:

-If everything works, you will see an “It Works!” on the screen (yes, nothing was killed, I could have put a logo or something but no!
+If everything works you will see an “It Works!” on the screen (yes, they haven’t bothered more, they could have put a logo or something but no!
 It Works)

 Project Structure